 Membership

-The Executive Committee of the Academic Senate shall consist of nine or more members, including the Chair, Vice-chair, Secretary, the immediate past year’s Chair of the Academic Senate, and three or more at-large members of the Senate, the representative to the California State University Statewide Academic Senate, and the student representative to the Academic Senate x officio members to include the President and the Vice President for Academic Affairs of California State University Channel Islands or their designees, and a faculty representative of the union.
+The composition and charge of the Executive Committee shall be specified in the Bylaws.
+The Executive Committee of the Academic Senate shall include, but not be limited to: the Chair, Vice-chair, Secretary, the immediate past year’s Chair of the Academic Senate, at least one representative to the California State University Statewide Academic Senate, and the student representative to the Academic Senate.
+Ex officio non-voting members shall include the President and the Provost of California State University Channel Islands or their designees, and a faculty representative of the union.

 Powers